microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/RenameFile.rst

 ..  data:: Name
     :noindex:

-    The **string** name of the renamed file without a path or file extension **This is a required value in all RenameFile responses.**
+    The **string** name of the renamed file without a path or file extension.
+    **This is a required value in all RenameFile responses.**